1. Identity: Is it the right plant?

 Our Lab

-We have an ISO 17025 accredited laboratory.
-That means our testing methods are validated and our results are recognized by regulatory bodies worldwide.
+We operate in an ISO 17025-accredited laboratory.
+That means our testing methods are validated, and our results are recognized by regulatory bodies worldwide.

 Most suppliers send samples to outside labs and wait weeks for results.
 We run our own tests.
 This gives us faster answers and better control over quality.